WE NEED YOUR HELP!

 - Restoration/Improvement of 19th century cottage and General landscape development

 - To establish a NATURE WOODLAND RESERVE.
-20,000 native trees (oak, alder, birch etc.) will be planted in 20 acres of Aurora land.
+2,000 native trees (oak, alder, birch etc.) will be planted in 20 acres of Aurora land.
+To date (2019) we have planted 1535 trees and all deciduous with 39% oak.

 What we need